python/cpython/Doc/library/stdtypes.rst

    pair: object; numeric
    pair: object; Boolean
    pair: object; integer
-   pair: object; floating point
+   pair: object; floating-point
    pair: object; complex number
    pair: C; language

-There are three distinct numeric types: :dfn:`integers`, :dfn:`floating point numbers`, and :dfn:`complex numbers`.
+There are three distinct numeric types: :dfn:`integers`, :dfn:`floating-point numbers`, and :dfn:`complex numbers`.
 In addition, Booleans are a subtype of integers.
 Integers have unlimited precision.
-Floating point numbers are usually implemented using :c:expr:`double` in C; information about the precision and internal representation of floating point numbers for the machine on which your program is running is available in :data:`sys.float_info`.
-Complex numbers have a real and imaginary part, which are each a floating point number.
+Floating-point numbers are usually implemented using :c:expr:`double` in C; information about the precision and internal representation of floating-point numbers for the machine on which your program is running is available in :data:`sys.float_info`.
+Complex numbers have a real and imaginary part, which are each a floating-point number.
 To extract these parts from a complex number *z*, use ``z.real`` and ``z.imag``.
 (The standard library includes the additional numeric types :mod:`fractions.Fraction`, for rationals, and :mod:`decimal.Decimal`, for floating-point numbers with